jweisbeck/yas/README.md

 This is Yet Another Slider (YAS).
 BUT, it is a bit special: it doesn't need jQuery (uses ES5 APIs) and it only has two main features.
 In my experience building sliders, the two most important features to making clients happy: pagination and dynamic container calculation.
 This slider has those features, and nothing else (it's responsive, too, but that's a baseline for everything nowadays, not a feature).

+This script is just 1.5kb minified and gzipped.
+There is no library dependency, it's a TRUE 1.5kb gzipped & minified, ~2.67kb minified without gzip.

 ###Progressively Enhanced

 This project covers broswsers that don't support ES5 features like the classList API.
 Those browsers get shown the first item in the carousel as a static slide sans any carousel functionality (that's actually the default state of the slider with the full version enhanced from the basic state).

+####Progressive Enhancement workflow
+TK